STEVE IRWIN WILDLIFE RESERVE RESEARCH EXPEDITION 2020

-You will be picked up from Weipa Airport and transferred to the Steve Irwin Wildlife Reserve by crossing the Wenlock River that borders the reserve.
-Upon arrival, you will be given a camp induction and have time to set up camp, we like to refer to Camp Coolibah as 5 Billion Star accommodation...
-Just look up on your first night and you’ll see why!
+You will be picked up from Weipa Airport and transferred to the Steve Irwin Wildlife Reserve, crossing the breathtaking Wenlock River that borders the reserve.
+Upon arrival, you will be given a camp induction and have time to set up camp.
+We like to refer to Camp Coolibah as 5 Billion Star accommodation...you just have to look up on your first night to see why!

-The Australia Zoo Rangers will take you on an action-packed adventure around the Steve Irwin Wildlife Reserve.
-With areas littered with marine fossils and beautiful bauxite springs, there’s plenty to see!
+With the traps set, it’s time to experience some of the most gorgeous spots on the reserve.
+The Australia Zoo Rangers will take you on an adventure around the property, dotted with areas littered with marine fossils and beautiful bauxite springs, there’s plenty to see!

 - Water bottles x 2